AD-SDL/pe_icp_module/README.md

-# pe_icp_module
+# Perkins Elmer Syngistix ICP Module

-A template module, implemented in python, for integrating a device into a WEI workcell
+A WEI-powered module for controlling the PerkinElmer Syngistix ICP, currently tested with the AVIO 550 Max.